Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Monitoring of peculiar sources

 The most promising way to detect an accreting IMBH in the UV domain is thus for galaxies hosting an AGN since they possess a dense nuclear disk.
 It may, however, be challenging due to the presence of a bright AGN.
 In other words, the co-orbiting or counter-orbiting IMBHs just contribute to the total SED of the nuclear region and it will be not possible to resolve out an offset between the SMBH and IMBH emissions.
-An inclined IMBH perturber is more promising since its inclination introduces a regular variability pattern -- as the IMBH orbits the SMBH, it regularly passes through a denser accretion flow, which yields regular accretion-rate spikes.
+An inclined IMBH perturber is more promising since its inclination introduces a regular variability pattern -- as the IMBH orbits the SMBH, it regularly passes through a denser accretion flow, which yields regular accretion rate spikes.
 For instance, for the distance of $r_0=100\,r_{\rm g}$ around $M_{\bullet}=10^7\,M_{\odot}$, the flares would occur every 1.8 days, i.e. twice per orbital period of $P_{\rm orb}=(2 \pi G M_{\bullet}/c^3)(r/r_{\rm g})^{3/2}$.
 Such sources may be a special class of repeating nuclear transients described in Subsection~\ref{subsec_repeating_transients}.
+For the relative accretion rate $\dot{m}=0.01$ of the SMBH, the outbursts due to the crossings of an inclined IMBH are brighter than the SMBH accretion disk emission for the IMBH masses larger than $\sim 350\,M_{\odot}$, see Fig.~\ref{fig_IMBH_standard}, where we plot the SMBH accretion disk NUV and FUV AB magnitudes with green and lightblue solid lines.

+The repetitive flare emission may not only be of an accretion origin but also due to the ejection of the shocked material whose effective temperature falls into the X-ray domain for tighter orbits on the scale of a few tens of gravitational radii (X-ray QPEs) or into the UV domain for wider orbits on the length-scale of a few hundred gravitational radii \citep[UV QPEs;][]{2023arXiv231116231L}.
+Such shock-generated UV outbursts could generally be produced by orbiting perturbers including main-sequence stars.
+As they pass through the accretion disk with the relative accretion rate of $\dot{m}\sim 0.01$, the UV flare emission can exceed the disk emission.
+The predicted UV luminosity of these outbursts is of the order of $\sim 10^{41}\,{\rm erg\,s^{-1}}$, which corresponds to 21.8 AB magnitudes for $z=0.025$.
+Such quasiperiodic UV flares could be detected especially for nearby smaller galaxies with the SMBH masses of $M_{\bullet}\sim 10^{5.5}\,M_{\odot}$ with the expected flare recurrence timescale of $\gtrsim 10$ hours \citep{2023arXiv231116231L}.